abgulati/Privion/README.md

 - Thus we have the latest ExLlamaV3, which is still in its infancy and early development cycle so keep an eye on the [official repo!](https://github.com/turboderp-org/exllamav3)

+- While ExLlamaV2 is compatible with a host of GPUs, ExLlamaV3 presently only supports Nvidia GPUs.
+Check the official repos and install either/both accordingly!

+- On a system with Nvidia GPUs, if you wish to install only one of these backends, go with `exllamav3`.
+However, it's recommended to install both as `v2` is more mature and can serve as a fallback for `v3`.

 #### Note on OneDrive & Other Cloud Sync Services

 - **Do NOT set this up in a location that's synced by a cloud-backup service, such as OneDrive!
 This is because a lot of files are created & updated during quantizing and deleted during or thereafter, and cloud-syncing services will hold permissions hostage as they attempt to upload backups.
 If unavoidable, make sure to disable the cloud-backup service temporarily when quantizing models.**